-If required for submission, submit the "Template for Ethical and Legal Declarations" file that asks you to comment on Informed Consent.
+If required for submission, submit the "Template for Ethical and Legal Declarations" file that asks you to comment on Research Ethics.
 Provide the same information here.
-Make sure the information in the text of the manuscript matches the information in the template.
-If informed consent was not required, insert Not applicable. after Informed consent in the "Template for Ethical and Legal Declarations".
+Make sure that the information in the manuscript matches the information in the template.